smclacke/minishell/README.md

 Built in commands include:

   - echo (-n)
   - cd (relative or absolute path)
   - pwd
   - export
   - unset
   - env
   - exit

+Minishell includes:

 - Unclosed quotes are not handled
 - Single quotes prevent the shell from interpreting the meta-characters